Subscribe to stay updated

 Once sold out, their stand-alone website was flooded with enquiries from Americans asking where they can buy the product in stores.

-This set the ball in motion for finding American retail stockists to penetrate the US market further.
+This set the ball in motion for finding American retail stockists to penetrate the US further.

 ‘Community’ marketing is one of the most effective ways to get a product consumed by a millennial audience.

-For companies like Glossier, it’s the community of engaged brand advocates that’s responsible for a large percentage of the brand’s marketing.
+For companies like Glossier, it’s the community of engaged brand advocates that’s responsible for a large percentage of the brand’s success.

-User-generated content, word of mouth marketing and the active social media presence of the brand mean that millennials are more likely to engage with the product as a result of engaging with the brand.
-Facebook, Instagram and Twitter management tools are in abundance and are effective at improving your ROI on social media marketing.
+User-generated content like product reviews, word of mouth marketing and active social media marketing of the company mean that millennials are more likely to engage with the product as a result of engaging with the brand.
+Facebook, Instagram and Twitter management tools are in abundance and are effective at improving your ROI on social media marketing dollars.

-Elf CMO Kory Marchisotto says that the data was crucial to knowing the role TikTok played for the brand.
+Elf CMO Kory Marchisotto says that the data was crucial to knowing the role TikTok played for the company.

 Videos tagged #elfcosmetics had a collective 3.5 million views even before Elf Cosmetics joined TikTok.

-Building a community in a domestic market can be difficult, let alone building one in a foreign market.
+Building a community of like-minded people in a domestic region can be difficult, let alone building one in a new country.

-A great way to get started is to build relationships with partner brands.
+A great way to get started is to build relationships with partners.

-If an established, well-known brand in that local market can trust you, then the consumer can, too.
+If an established, well-known brand in that local area can trust you, then the consumer can, too.

 Hotels, day spas and other luxury treatment centres are an ideal partner to work with if high-quality and luxury are your top-selling points.

-Sponsorship of other events can be beneficial when launching into a new market.
-Expos, lectures or presentations that are focussed on entrepreneurial women can help you engage with a wider audience, but be sure that a cosmetics brand is a right fit for said audience.
+Sponsorship of other events can be beneficial for marketing managers when launching into a new segment.
+Expos, lectures or presentations that are focussed on entrepreneurial women can help you engage with a wider audience, but be sure that a cosmetics company is a right fit for said audience.

-Therefore, the content that you produce and share is important to get traction in your desired demographic, especially in the form of paid media.
+Therefore, the social media posts that you produce and share is important to get traction in your desired demographic, especially in the form of paid media.